Currency of Empathy: Q&A with Jackie

 8. If this book changes one thing, what do you hope it is?

-That we value caring – especially parenting – in a way that helps us reprioritize how we spend our time, grow the superpower of affective empathy in children and adults, and heal our empathy deficit disorder.
+That we value caring – especially parenting, in all the ways people come to it – in a way that helps us reprioritize how we spend our time, grow the superpower of affective empathy in children and adults, and heal our empathy deficit disorder.
 It’s that simple, even if it’s not easy.

 9. What do you do when you’re not writing about empathy?

 I’m an entrepreneur with my own strategy and leadership consulting firm.
-We focus on cultural transformations centered in empathy, where it matters most….like in the Cleveland Police.
+We focus on cultural transformations centered in empathy, where it matters most and seems impossible….like in the Cleveland Police.